top of page

 Step 1: Exercise more.
 Exercise helps stimulate the cells responsible for building bones.
 But not just any exercise will do.
 To promote bone health, aim for weight-bearing and resistance exercises 3 or 4 days a week.
 These types of exercises strengthen your muscles and build bone (5).

 Examples of weight-bearing exercises include walking, running, dancing, and hiking, just to name a few.
+Examples of resistance exercises include weights, elastic bands, or water aerobics.

 Step 2: Eat for bone health.
 A diet rich in protein, calcium, and vitamin D is key to supporting long-term bone health.
 As a matter of fact, focusing on these nutrients in childhood is super important, as this is when you can build “peak bone mass”.